 Server-to-server connections rely on mutual TLS (MTLS) for mutual authentication.
 On an MTLS connection, the server originating a message and the server receiving it exchange certificates from a mutually trusted CA. The certificates prove the identity of each server to the other.
 In the Teams service, this procedure is followed.

 TLS and MTLS help prevent both eavesdropping and man-in-the middle attacks.
 In a man-in-the-middle attack, the attacker reroutes communications between two network entities through the attacker's computer without the knowledge of either party.
 TLS and Teams' specification of trusted servers mitigate the risk of a man-in-the middle attack partially on the application layer by using encryption that is coordinated using the Public Key cryptography between the two endpoints.
 An attacker would have to have a valid and trusted certificate with the corresponding private key and issued to the name of the service to which the client is communicating to decrypt the communication.

-Teams data is encrypted in transit and at rest.
+Teams data is encrypted in transit and at rest in Microsoft datacenters.
 Microsoft uses industry standard technologies such as TLS and SRTP to encrypt all data in transit between users' devices and Microsoft datacenters, and between Microsoft datacenters.
 This includes messages, files, meetings, and other content.
 Enterprise data is also encrypted at rest in Microsoft datacenters, in a way that allows organizations to decrypt content if needed, to meet their security and compliance obligations, such as eDiscovery.
 For more information about encryption in Microsoft 365, see Encryption in Microsoft 365

 Encryption in Teams